-37 The figures for the half year ended 31 March 2021 are the derived figures between the audited figures in respect of the year ended 31 March 2021 and the published year-to-date figures up to 30 September 2020, which were subject to limited review.
+37 The figures for the half year ended 31 March 2021 are the derived figures between the audited figures 2020, which were subject to limited review.

 The accompanying notes referred to above are an integral part of Condensed Standalone Financial Statements.